 Applicants proposing, and including evidence of, at least one of the priority activities listed below will receive 10 bonus points in addition to those received under each criterion above.

-- 1) Operate a charter school outside of the City of Chicago; - 2) Assist students to remain in or, in the case of dropouts, to return to school through grade 12; - 3) Serve educationally disadvantaged students in rural areas; and/or - 4) Serve districts with lowest-performing schools.
+- Operate a charter school outside of the City of Chicago; - 2) Assist students to remain in or, in the case of dropouts, to return to school through grade 12; and/or - 3) Serve educationally disadvantaged students in rural areas.